 If you have small children or you’re not prepared to train this large dog, I would pass them up for something smaller.
 They aren’t suitable for first-time pet owners and should only be tackled by the most experienced dog owners or trainers.

 Still, they will be your friend for life if you give them that attention.
 Be prepared for lots of grooming and cleaning of their fur.
-Don’t forget to take them to the groomers at least once a month to keep their coat looking shiny and well-maintained.
+Don’t forget to take them to the groomer at least once a month to keep their coat looking shiny and well-maintained.

 Having a large house with a yard will do wonders for their happiness as they have high activity requirements.
-You’ll need to walk them or play with them at least 30-60 minutes per day.
+You’ll need to walk them or play with them for at least 30-60 minutes per day.
 If you want to take the pressure off their joints, take them to your next swimming class.